mitre/aws-foundations-cis-baseline/README.md

 InSpec profile to validate the secure configuration of Amazon Web Services against [CIS'](https://www.cisecurity.org/cis-benchmarks/) Amazon Web Services Foundations Benchmark Version 1.2.0 - 05-23-2018

 ## Getting Started
-It is intended and recommended that InSpec and this profile be run from a __"runner"__ host (such as a DevOps orchestration server, an administrative management system, or a developer's workstation/laptop) against the target remotely over __ssh__.
+It is intended and recommended that InSpec and this profile be run from a __"runner"__ host (such as a DevOps orchestration server, an administrative management system, or a developer's workstation/laptop) against the target remotely over __AWS CLI__.

 __For the best security of the runner, always install on the runner the _latest version_ of InSpec and supporting Ruby language components.__